PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 Semantics
 ^^^^^^^^^
-The functions must return ``true`` if they have taken over the query and wish that the nameserver should not proceed with its regular query-processing.
+The `ipfilter` and `preresolve` must return ``true`` if they have taken over the query and wish that the nameserver should not proceed with its regular query-processing.
 When a function returns ``false``, the nameserver will process the query normally until a new function is called.

 If a function has taken over a request, it should set an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.